 Understanding customer experiences energizes and empowers the members of the organization to create the necessary changes based on a hands-on, high touch approach and start the conversation that results in greater customer satisfaction and word of mouth.

 Customer experience maps initially provide a view into the as-is: customer’s current experiences and their pain-points.
 Experience maps then move to the to-be to address gaps and issues.
-To-be design requires the buy-in and participation of many individuals and teams, including leadership, business functions, sales and marketing functions, support, IT, etc. Successfully implementing changes to customer experiences depends alignment and buy-in of the many groups affected.
+To-be design requires the buy-in and participation of many individuals and teams, including the leadership, business functions, sales and marketing functions, support, IT, etc. Successfully implementing changes to customer experiences depends on alignment and buy-in from the many groups affected.

-Involvement and engagement of product managers, operations, marketing, sales support, and others is key to change the customer perception.
+Quality product mapping requires the involvement and engagement of product managers, operations, marketing, sales support, and others is key to change the customer perception.
 In work sessions tools such as a white board, sticky notes, process mapping software, helps brings groups together, share issues, and create common understanding.